 AsyncExecutor API¶

 The AsyncExecutor provides low-level async operations for parallel processing, automatic batching, and optimized WAL operations.
-It offers 3-5x faster bulk inserts compared to sequential operations.

 Using Context Managers